fhiso/legacy-format/data-model.md

 :   The person, agency, or entity who created the record.
 For a published work, this could be the author, compiler, transcriber, abstractor, or editor.
 For an unpublished source, this may be an individual, a government agency, church organization, or private organization, etc.

 Payload
-:   String of arbitrary length
+:   *Block string* of arbitrary length

 Substructures
 :   None